Bennyhwanggggg/Udacity-Computer-Vision-Nanodegree/image_representation_and_classification/README.md

 In order of [cat value, tiger value, hippopotamus value, dog value], that label indicates that it's an image of a tiger!
 Let's do one more example, what about the label `[0, 0, 0, 1]`?

+### Classification Task
+Let’s now complete our day and night classifier.
+After we extracted the average brightness value, we want to turn this feature into a `predicted_label` that classifies the image.
+Remember, we want to generate a numerical label, and again, since we have a binary dataset, I’ll create a label that is a 1 if an image is predicted to be day and a 0 for images predicted to be night.

+I can create a complete classifier by writing a function that takes in an image, extracts the brightness feature, and then checks if the average brightness is above some threshold X.

+If it is, this classifier returns a 1 (day), and if it’s not, this classifier returns a 0 (night)!

+Next, you'll take a look at this notebook and get a chance to tweak the threshold parameter.
+Then, when you're able to generate predicted labels, you can compare them to the true labels, and check the accuracy of our model!

+### Evaluation Metrics
+#### Accuracy
+The accuracy of a classification model is found by comparing predicted and true labels.
+For any given image, if the `predicted_label` matches the `true_label`, then this is a correctly classified image, if not, it is misclassified.

+The accuracy is given by the number of correctly classified images divided by the total number of images.
+We’ll test this classification model on new images, this is called a test set of data.

+#### Test Data
+Test data is previously unseen image data.
+The data you have seen, and that you used to help build a classifier is called training data, which we've been referring to.
+The idea in creating these two sets is to have one set that you can analyze and learn from (training), and one that you can get a sense of how your classifier might work in a real-world, general scenario.
+You could imagine going through each image in the training set and creating a classifier that can classify all of these training images correctly, but, you actually want to build a classifier that **recognizes general patterns** in data, so that when it is faced with a real-world scenario, it will still work!

+So, we use a new, test set of data to see how a classification model might work in the real-world and to determine the accuracy of the model.

+#### Misclassified Images
+In this and most classification examples, there are a few misclassified images in the test set.
+To see how to improve, it’s useful to take a look at these misclassified images; look at what they were mistakenly labeled as and where your model fails.
+It will be up to you to look at these images and think about how to improve the classification model!